 2. Visit the University Museum

-Founded in 1825, this museum covers archaeological artifacts, zoology, natural history, folk art, and more!
+Founded in 1825, this museum covers archaeological artifacts, zoology, natural history, folk art, and more.
 It was the first official museum in Norway and has over 4.5 million items in its collection.
 It’s a wonderful place to visit to get a feel for Bergen’s history, culture, and wildlife.
-Admission is 120 NOK for adults and children under 16 enter free.
+Admission is 150 NOK (children under 16 enter free).

 3. Go on a Fjord tour

-Nærøyfjord is a UNESCO Heritage Site and one of the most beautiful fjords in the country.
+Nærøyfjord is a UNESCO Heritage Site and one of the most beautiful fjords in the country (fjords are long, narrow inlets with steep sides or cliffs).
 Most boat tours last a few hours and are a great way to spend a day.
 You can also tour the scenic Hardangerfjord, considered the Queen of the Norwegian Fjords.
 Expect to pay at least 530 NOK for a tour, depending on how long it is and where you go.
-There are also half-day kayaking tours in the fjords, usually costing around 900 NOK per person.
+There are also half-day kayaking tours in the fjords, usually costing around 995 NOK per person.

 4. Visit the Bergen Aquarium